shathasultan/holbertonschool-low_level_programming/functions_nested_loops/README.md

 Functions and nested loops — ALX/Holberton

-This directory contains C functions practicing loops and character checks.
+This directory contains C functions for practicing loops, characters, and number operations.